entice/entice/milestones.md

 - (improvement) get logged in after account registration automatically
 - (improvement) maps should be their own entity + cleanup area/map mess: Map (the macros), Maps (the defs), Instance
 - (improvement) `*socket crash*` is not a valid reply :P - also clean up the inconsistently named events etc.
+- (improvement) Entic.Web.Client.Server should be replaced with an ETS solution, or clients need to be monitored
 - (old feature) simple map layouts (loaded into mem from a trapezoid map file)
 - (old feature) whisper messages
 - (old feature) map based sanity check when entities update their position